The Stacks Project

 Technical information

-There is a file called tags (in the tags subdirectory of the actual Stacks project) which has on each line the tag followed by an identifier.
+There is a file called tags (in the tags subdirectory of the Stacks project) which has on each line the tag followed by an identifier.
 Example:

 01MB,constructions-lemma-proj-scheme